martines3000/martines3000/README.md

 - 🔭 I’m currently working on ... too many projects
 - 🌱 I’m currently learning ...
 NextJS and NestJS
 - 🏢 I'm working at ... **[Blockchain Lab:UM](https://blockchain-lab.um.si/?lang=en)**
 - 👯 I’m looking to collaborate on ...
-Blockchain/AI projects
+Impactful
 - 💬 Ask me about ... the coffee I'm currently drinking
 - ⚡ **Fun fact:** Programmers are machines that turn coffee into code